 Don't be unprepared

-If the menu is to your liking or you consider it a stimulating alternative to your Paleo diet, there are good news.
-Yes, because the researchers have put up a site that explains how to eat "Martian style" right now.
+If you like the menu or consider it a stimulating alternative to your Paleo diet, there's good news.
+Oh yes, because researchers have set up a site that explains how to eat "Martian style" already now.